pb0316/pb0316.github.io/index.md

 ---

 ### Biography
 I am currently pursuing my PhD in the Department of Computer Science at Emory University, under the advisory of [Dr. Liang Zhao](https://cs.emory.edu/~lzhao41/index.htm).
 Prior to this, I earned my Bachelor of Engineering degree in Software Engineering from Tsinghua University in 2022.
 During my undergraduate studies, I had the opportunity to contribute as a Research Assistant to the Tsinghua (School of Software) Data Mining Group, supervised by Dr. Chunping Li.
-Before coming to Tsinghua University, I spent three lovely years at Tianjin Yaohua High School.

 My research interest lies in **deep generative models**, **graph deep learning**, **drug design** and **explainable AI**.